HOWTO: Troubleshoot RPC Errors

+- From the Default Authentication Level, select None for testing.
 Normally this should be set to a level that is equal to or higher than the packages authentication level.

 - From the Default Impersonation drop-down list box, select Impersonate.
 MTS requires Identify or Impersonate for this setting.

 - For testing, change the package authentication to match the DCOMCNFG settings on the MTS Server by using the following steps:

 - Run Transaction Server Explorer.